 Make it look professional

 If you take your own LinkedIn profile picture, don’t make it look like you took it from your laptop or by holding your arm out.
-If you can’t stretch to using a professional photographer, use the timer setting on your camera.
+If you can’t stretch to using a professional photographer, use the timer setting on your phone or camera.
 Stand the camera on something solid to take a professionally looking photo.

 Avoid placing the camera below your eye level, looking down your nose with your forehead back and chin forward or looking down to see the image.
 Otherwise the viewer may perceive that you are looking down on them and will consider you as contemptuous or arrogant.

-Position the camera at roughly eye level.
+Position the phone or camera at roughly eye level.
 If you are looking up, you introduce lines in your forehead that could be interpreted as tension or worry.
 And if the camera angle is significantly above you, you could be perceived as servile or sycophantic.

 Hopefully the picture you end up using for your online profile shows you relaxed and comfortable, smiling and projecting positive vibes.